deril/jewish-bot-c/README.md

 - poem - show a poem written by AI
 - l - find a location by address
 - advice - give very usefull advice
+- weekday - current day of week (in Europe, Kiev timezone)

 ## Prerequisites